Marcao02/complaw-deeptech/companyDelta/README.md

 ## Modeling Differences

 The differences between two states of a company are represented by a `Tree Diff`.
 At the highest level of the tree, the root node represents all the differences between old and new.
 At lower levels of the tree, the differences are represented by finer-grained chunks.
-The leaves of the tree represent the finest-grained differences.
+The leaves of the tree represent the finest-grained differences: if a date changes, we just record a Replace.

 ## Modeling the State Transition Graph